 I am interested in psychosis, but I want to focus on childhood or adolescence.
 Should I consider your lab?

-Our work focuses almost exclusively on adults, so we would encourage applicants that know they are interested only in childhood and adolescents to consider other researchers doing this type of work, as they would likely be a much better fit!
+Our work focuses almost exclusively on adults(including emerging adults), so we would encourage applicants that know they are interested only in childhood and adolescents to consider other researchers doing this type of work, as they would likely be a much better fit!

 I am interested in developing and testing interventions for individuals with schizophrenia and related conditions.
 Should I consider your lab?

-Although I recognize the critical importance of intervention research in this field, the research in our lab is really aimed at identifying cognitive and brain mechanisms.
-I hope that this work will lead to more targeted and effective interventions, but I do not have experience or training in intervention research.
+Although I recognize the critical importance of intervention research in this field, I do not have experience or training in intervention research and thus would not be an ideal mentor for someone primarily interested in intervention research.

 Are there any outreach opportunities in your lab?